sanket-narale/personal-finance-manager/README.md

 📌 How to Use

+📌Register a new user

+  • Choose Register from the main menu.

-1️⃣ Register an Account – Sign up with a unique username and password.
+  • Enter a unique username and password.

-2️⃣ Log In – Securely access your personal finance dashboard.

-3️⃣ Add Transactions – Record income and expenses under different categories (e.g., Food, Rent).

-4️⃣ View Financial Reports – Get monthly or yearly summaries of your financial activity.
+📌Login

+  • Use registered credentials to log in.

+📌Add Transactions

+  • Enter transaction amount, category (e.g., Rent, Food), type (income/expense), and date.

+📌View Financial Reports

+  • Choose the time period (monthly/yearly) to see total income, expenses, and savings.

+📌Set a Budget

-5️⃣ Set a Budget – Define spending limits for different categories.
+  • Set spending limits for specific categories.

-6️⃣ Backup & Restore Data – Safeguard your records for future use.
+📌Backup & Restore Data

+  • Backup database to prevent data loss.

+  • Restore from a backup file if needed.

 🛠 Future Enhancements

-📌 Graphical Interface (GUI) – Convert the CLI into a user-friendly web or mobile app.

-📌 Export Data – Allow users to export reports as CSV or PDF.

-📌 Multi-User Support – Enable shared financial tracking for families or teams.

-📌 AI-powered Insights – Provide smart suggestions for saving money.
+✅ Add export functionality (CSV/PDF reports)

+✅ Implement a graphical user interface (GUI)

+✅ Multi-user support

+✅ Integration with bank APIs for automated transaction logging